 Bringing harvest season, September, October, and November are some of the most exciting times of year for the Santa Rosa area.
 The vineyards and trees light up with bright fall colors of orange and yellow, while the crisp autumn weather offers a welcome break from the heat of summer.
 October is the least humid month, and highs drop from the low 80s in September to the mid-60s in November.
 Lows will be slightly colder, ranging from the mid-40s to mid-50s on most nights.

-What to pack: Fall in Sonoma County is the perfect time to break out the scarf, denim jacket, sweaters, and boots.
+What to pack: Fall is the perfect time to break out the scarf, denim jacket, sweaters, and boots.
 If you’re visiting in September, there is a much lower chance of rain, usually only one day during the month.
 October and November will vary, anywhere from three to seven days of rain, so a raincoat or umbrella will come in handy.

 Winter in Santa Rosa